Taking a Taxi in Paris – What You Need to Know

 Please note: there will be men at each airport saying, “taxi?” as you exit.
 Don’t respond to these men or get in a car with them as it’s a scam and you’ll be paying a much higher fare.
 As long as you get in a marked “taxi” car, you’ll be fine.

-If you want, book a taxi ahead of time!
+If you want, you can book an English speaking driver ahead of time here!

 Misc Information About Parisian Taxi’s